How to Train for a Marathon

 Supplement your running with strength training

 As well as your 3-5 runs a week, you should also make some time to spend in the gym.
 After all, running requires strong muscles as well as cardiovascular fitness.
 Of paramount importance is strengthening the core.
-Good core strength helps to ensure proper body alignment and prevents your form from breaking down when you get tired.
+Good core strength helps to ensure proper body alignment and prevents your form from breaking down when you get tired running at a marathon pace.

 Be wary of over-training